 Both Anika’s parents are Chiropractors.
 She was able to see first hand how they were able to have a positive impact on their patients’ lives.
 As an adolescent, she observed the positive effects that Chiropractic treatment had on her aches and pains.
 This experience drove her to pursue a career in Chiropractic.
 Anika graduated from Macquarie University with a Bachelors of Chiropractic, Masters in Chiropractic and a Masters of Research.
 Her interest in Chiropractic research has continued and she has worked on several projects at Macquarie University.
 In addition to clinic and research, she also teaches chiropractic students at Macquarie University.
 She is currently enrolled in a PhD in lower back rehabilitation at Macquarie University.

-Anika is interested in Sports Chiropractic and working towards a Federation International Chiropractic Sport (FICS) qualification.
+Anika is interested in the management of soccer teams.
 Anika has completed a sports trainer qualification, which enables her to work with a sports team on the field.
-Anika is the Sports Chiropractor for Beacon Hill Football Clubs women’s AL2’s team.
+Anika is the Chiropractor for Beacon Hill Football Clubs women’s AL2’s team.